-Current Victorian acts and regulations relating to bushfires, arson, fire prevention and control, lighting of fires, and states of emergency are available online at Victorian Law Today.
+Current Victorian acts and regulations relating to bushfires, arson, fire prevention and control, lighting of fires, and states of emergency are available online at Victorian Legislation and Parliamentary Documents.

 The Code of practice for bushfire management on public land (PDF) 2012 provides 'a framework for the management of fire on Victoria’s public land including planned burning and bushfire response' and 'strategies for prevention, preparedness, response and recovery activities while outlining new statutory obligations during bushfire responses such as the Fire Services Commissioner’s requirements and the obligation to warn the community'.

 The National Construction Code can be accessed for free by creating an account or onsite at State Library Victoria.
 See DELWP - Planning for bushfire prone area maps.
 Building Acts, Amendments and Regulations are available from Victorian Legislation and Parliamentary Documents.

 The Bushfires Royal Commission Implementation Monitor Act came in to force in Victoria in 2011.
 It was repealed on 30 September 2014 by section 25 of the Bushfires Royal Commission Implementation Monitor Act 2011, No. 6/2011.

 The 2019 National Construction Code (NCC) references Australian Standard AS3959:2018 Construction of buildings in bushfire prone areas.
 Housing Industry Association provides an overview of changes in this version.

 Standards Australia and the Commonwealth Government are making this Standard freely available for all Australians until 30 June 2021.
 It can be downloaded through vendors including SAI Global (choose PDF Product Format):